cjacker/opensource-toolchain-8051/README.md

 Today there are hundreds of companies (Such as Silicon Labs, Maxim, STC, Nuvoton, WCH, etc.) which still manufactures this old school legendary MCU. some of them have even added more features like ADCs, communication peripherals like SPI and I2C, etc that were not originally incepted or integrated.

+By the way, the most fast 8051 MCU is C8051F120(100 Mhz) and EFM8LB(72 Mhz) from Silicon Labs.

 # Hardware prerequist

 * 8051 development board